akashsv01/project-application-template/README.md

 ## Feature 1: LABEL RESOLUTION TIME ANALYSIS AND PREDICTION

 Feature 1 is basically predicting the approximate time to complete the open issues based on Machine Learning model which was trained on closed issues.
 Different features were used to train the model.
+Feature 1 is an analysis that takes input label from user.

 Run below code to get analysis of feature 1:
 ```
-python run.py --feature 1
+python run.py --feature 1 --label kind/bug
 ```

 ### LABEL RESOLUTION TIME ANALYSIS AND PREDICTION: